By Seth Berkman

 Flaws but not dealbreakers

-Although the fan placement has changed for the better, the new Commercial 1750 still has an obtrusive bar in front of the panel that can make accessing some controls more difficult than it should be.
-Amby Burfoot, author of several books about running and winner of the 1968 Boston Marathon, told us that you shouldn’t have to look down to see a treadmill’s panels and controls, because that “could cause loss of balance.”
+An awkward bar can block some controls.
+On the new Commercial 1750, there’s still an obtrusive bar in front of the control panel, and it can make accessing some controls more difficult than it should be (though the bar can provide stability).
+Amby Burfoot, author of several books about running and winner of the 1968 Boston Marathon, told us that you shouldn’t have to look down to see a treadmill’s panels and controls, since that “could cause loss of balance.”

 Runner-up